 21. This zapper that gets rid of the bugs in your yard

 Your yard and deck aren't much use if you can't go out there and enjoy them without getting eaten alive by mosquitos.
 All that pretty furniture, the grill, the sunsets — do you have that so bugs can enjoy it?
 No!
 Plug this bug zapper in and enjoy everything for yourself.
 Hang it up near where you want to hang out and watch it work.
 This powerful zapper lures bugs in with UV light and zaps them.
 It clears a 1,500-square foot area, too.

 22. This bag-sealing tool that closes snack bags for later

 When you open a bag of chips, you can't eat just one.
 That part is true.
 But the harsh reality is that it's because the rest of them will be stale in a few hours if you stop.
-This bag sealer lets you reseal that bag to keep the contents fresh for when you're hungry again.
-It takes a few minutes to heat up, then you just press the bag closed with it — like a slow-mo stapler — and it reseals most bags, including chip, pretzel, and cereal packs.
-Some bags will tolerate being resealed repeatedly.
+This mini bag sealer lets you reseal that bag to keep the contents fresh for when you're hungry again.
+It takes just a minute to heat up, then you just press the bag closed with it and it reseals most bags, including chip, pretzel, pet food, and more.

 23. The vacuum stopper that keeps wine from spoiling